About the Area

 Barr a' challtuin or Hazel Knoll is fortunate to have its own castle.
 (You wouldn't get planning permission for it now).
 Built on the instructions of Black Duncan (Campbell) work commenced in 1579 and was finished in 1609.
 The Black Castle has of course the obligatory ghost in the form of a lady in blue.
 It also has links with the Glencoe massacre.

 In 1709 Red Patrick 4th Campbell of Barcaldine, finding the castle rather draughty (just think of the heating bills) decided to build a new house on the delta of the river Dergan on Dalfure Dail Fuar or cold plain.
 In 1836 the last of the Campbell occupants ran out of cash and had to leave the house.
 The estate was subsequently split-up and sold.
 The walled garden was turned into a Camping and Caravanning Club site.
-The old boathouse has been rebuilt and is now part Lochside Lodges.
+The old boathouse has been rebuilt by us and is now part Lochside Lodges.

 Walking and Rambling

 Barcaldine forest has several waymarked tracks which are simple to follow or you can venture further into the hills where eagles and red deer are very often seen.
 There are also several interesting drove roads, including the old Coffin Route from Barcaldine to Achnaba on Loch Etive side, most are classed as easy, all you need are strong shoes, a picnic and a pair of binoculars.
 Some interesting local walks can be found at Walk Highlands.

 Have you tried Geocaching?
 If you have a GPS or smart phone with GPS it is interesting and not too energetic.
 Click here to see the local map.
 Montemlife.com is an American site which gives a good idea of what it is all about and lots of useful tips.

 Glen Coe with its more strenuous walks is about 25 miles by car or can be reached on foot from Loch Etive, although this route is recommended only for the experienced.
 If you have a mountain to climb, Ben Nevis is a good start at 1344m!